nhsconnect/nhslogin/src/fido.md

 <h2>Biometric sign-in (FIDO1)</h2>

-<p>NHS login supports biometric sign-in, sometimes referred to as FIDO1.
-This is currently only used by the NHS App.
+<p>NHS login supports biometric sign-in as part of the NHS login journey.
+This is sometimes referred to as FIDO1.
+It is not a separate integration for partner services.</p>

-<p>FIDO1 is not available for new partner integrations</p>
+<p>FIDO1 is not available for partner onboarding.</p>

 <h2>Developer support</h2>

-<p>If you need help with biometric sign-in or passkeys, <a href="/nhslogin/developer-support/">contact NHS login developer support</a>.</p>
+<p>If you need help with biometric sign-in, passkeys or an existing FIDO1 integration, <a href="/nhslogin/developer-support/">contact NHS login developer support</a>.</p>